-If your payment declined, you haven't received your crypto or waiting time exceeded the required payment process period, please check the status Payment page here.
+If your payment declined, you haven't received your crypto, or waiting time exceeded the required payment process period.
 If you still have any questions, please get in touch with the support team and tell them more about the issue you've encountered: they will be able to assist you.

 You can find the list of countries supported by Simplex below:

 Republic of Korea

 Currently not supported: